-New drug successfully treats crizotinib-resistant, ALK-positive lung cancerMarch 26th, 2014 in Cancer /
+New drug successfully treats crizotinib-resistant, ALK-positive lung cancerMarch 26, 2014 in Medicine & Health / Cancer

 Although the targeted cancer treatment drug crizotinib is very effective in causing rapid regression of a particular form of lung cancer, patients' tumors inevitably become resistant to the drug.
 Now a new drug called ceritinib appears to be effective against advanced ALK-positive non-small cell lung cancer (NSCLC), both in tumors that have become resistant to crizotinib and in those never treated with the older drug.
 The results of a phase 1 clinical trial conducted at centers in 11 countries are reported in the March 27 New England Journal of Medicine.